mahouboy23/IB-notes/Notes week 3.md

 - The early feminist movement
 - the abolishment movement: it was organized movement to end slavery
 - The american civil war

+Ok i have an assignment from a modern world civilization class (HIST 111).
+So I want you to do it. here is the question : Base the following question on our in-class discussions, video viewing, textbook readings, and your individual study research.

+What have you learned or been exposed to in Weeks 3 and 4 that impacted you personally or opened your mind about the history of modern world civilizations and your connection to it?

+Ok know i want you to answer to this question but there are a few things you need to know.

+First of all when answering the assignment you have to use the MLA format and respect it's rules.
+You need to also use simple English, no complicated words or sophisticated vocabulary.
+Keep it as simple and concise as possible and try not to sound AI.
+Also answer as if you were me, as if I'm the one answering.

+Second of all as it was stated in the question you have to use what we did in our class so I will provide with my class notes and other stuff that you need to know.

+Last of all How i want you to answer to this question is to first of all tell what impacted me the most and detail why (The Jamaican Maroon Wars and jamaican enslaved period).

+then talk a bit of the subject and what i got retained and then go into a parralel and how it relates to modern times about the tactic of how white people used conflict between black people to take control and how it still happens.

+then finaly close it with further research i did (something i learned more while doing "research") but just one source and one piece of thing of course provide the reference and use MLA STYLE.

+Also for the length and how it should like here is a previous example of an assignment i did.
+Use this as an example and reference :

+I would like to add a widely debated topic in the modern day related to the evolution of “race”: the concept of “racism.”
+As it was said in the video The Origin of Race in the USA, early definitions of race were about kinship and affiliation.
+However, a shift in the 17th and 18th centuries, brought about by slavery and the need for superiority, created the pseudoscience of race.
+Over the years, racism has been rooted in segregation, prejudice, and discrimination based on race, particularly between groups like “blacks” and “whites.”
+In our day and age, the term has become ambiguous and has many definitions, often tied to physical appearance, societal structures, and harmful ideas.

+What I would like to add to this discussion is the idea, brought from a text by Jorge J. E. Gracia titled “Racism: Negative and Positive?”
+Gracia argues that racism has four important aspects: self-directed racism, other-directed racism, and the distinctions between negative and positive forms of racism (Gracia 211).

+This brings me to the second part of the question, where I believe the concept of self-directed racism and other-directed racism is useful in analyzing positive and negative contexts of racism.
+Self-directed racism is an attitude individuals hold about their own race, whether positive or negative.
+For example, the Black Power Movement in the 1960s is an example of self-directed positive racism because it focused on having pride in “Black” identity and showing its positive aspects.
+Other-directed racism, on the other hand, is an attitude one racial group holds about another.
+A historical example of other-directed negative racism is the discrimination against “Black” individuals by White individuals in the United States, where being identified as “Black” carried negative connotations.

+Source : Gracia, Jorge J. E. “Racism: Negative and Positive?”
+The Monist, vol. 93, no. 2, 2010, pp. 208–27.
+JSTOR, http://www.jstor.org/stable/41418989.
+Accessed 19 Jan.
+2025.